Fukaya categories of blowups: Abouzaid's split-generation criterion

+given by the union of moduli spaces ${\mc M}_{\bGamma}(P_\Gamma)$ of essential map types $\bGamma$ whose boundary edges are labelled by these generators (see Figure \ref{fig:coproduct}).
+Define

-where the sum is over rigid maps $u$ with two adjacent output leaves and one distinguished input (in this case $x_0$) among a list of input leaves.
-The sign $\ddagger$ is given as in Abouzaid \cite[4.17]{Abouzaid_generation} by
+where the sum is over rigid maps $u$ with two output leaves and one distinguished input (in this case $x_0$) among a list of input leaves, the $a'_i$ resp. $a''_i$ are the generators corresponding to $x_i$ and $y_i$ respectively, and the product of holonomies over $u$ is interpreted as an element in the tensor product of identification of local systems in $y^{\rm L}$ and $y^{\rm R}$.